 At some point you’ve probably learned the hard way from a spell checker that Canadian English includes a vast melting pot of words spelled the same as U.K. English and U.S. English.
 In the case of yogurt, it’s the American version; across North America it’s almost always spelled ‘yogurt’ (or ‘yogourt’ in Canadian French).
 But in the U.K., Australia, and New Zealand, it’s usually ‘yoghurt’.

 In other countries you might see it spelled ‘yogourt’, ‘yoghourt’, or further variations.
 The name for this versatile product is believed to go way back to the Turkish word ‘yoğurmak’, which means to knead, thicken, coagulate, or curdle.
 And the root word ‘yog’ means ‘to intensify’–pretty fitting for the fermentation process!

 If you’ve been reading along so far, you’ve probably already guessed: yogurt comes from what is now Turkey.
 Read on for the rich history of yogurt!

 Ancient and Medieval Times

-Yogurt and longevity
+Yogurt and Longevity

-In more recent history, yogurt was catapulted into fame following a lecture given by Elie Metchnikoff in 1904 at the Pasteur Institute in Paris.
+Yogurt was catapulted into fame following a lecture given by Elie Metchnikoff in 1904 at the Pasteur Institute in Paris.
 Metchnikoff suggested that longevity among Bulgarians could be attributed to the beneficial lactobacilli bacteria in yogurt.

 Popularity in North America

-Try draining your yogurt to make your own yogurt cheese that you can spread on bread or crackers.
+Pro tip: Try draining your yogurt to make your own yogurt cheese (labneh) that you can spread on bread or crackers.
 The measuring is really simple in this recipe—just use the cup that yogurt comes in as the measure!